 - Credit Hours.
 The anthropology department requires 36 credit hours for the award of an AM degree without thesis; 24 credit hours are required for an AM degree with thesis.

 - Petition for the Award of the Master's Degree.
-Once a student has completed all requirements for the AM degree, the student and his or her adviser submit a petition to the chair; the chair circulates the petition to the entire faculty and forwards it to the graduate school.
-This petition should include documentation of satisfactory completion of all the graduate school requirements (including cumulative credits, thesis if one was done, and grade point average), the four requirements listed above (1-4), as well as any special requirements set by the student's subdiscipline (refer to the relevant subdisciplinary requirements: Archaeology, Physical Anthropology, Sociocultural Anthropology).
+Once a student has completed all requirements for the AM degree, the student and their adviser submit a petition to the chair; the chair circulates the petition to the entire faculty and forwards it to the Graduate School.
+This petition should include documentation of satisfactory completion of all the Graduate School requirements (including cumulative credits, thesis if one was done, and grade point average), the four requirements listed above (1-4), as well as any special requirements set by the student's subdiscipline (refer to the relevant subdisciplinary requirements: Archaeology, Biological Anthropology, Sociocultural Anthropology).
 Sample petitions are available in the academic coordinator's office.

 All AM degree requirements are also requirements for doctoral candidacy whether the student actually receives the AM degree or not.
 Continuation for the PhD involves being advanced to doctoral candidacy.